getazureready/sappwrpltintpvt/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

     <img src="./media/image20.png"
 style="width:6.26806in;height:2.97986in" />

-3. Under the "Let's get started" section, you'll see a text box labelled **Enter your Microsoft 365 admin credential or Work-School Email Id**.
+3. Under the "Let's get started" section, you will see a text box labelled **Enter your Microsoft 365 admin credential or Work-School Email Id**.